astrofrog/blog-source/content/2015-11-11-and-now-for-something-completely-different.md

 specific research area.
 In the last few years, I have also been incredibly lucky to have been involved as one of the co-ordinators and lead developers of the [Astropy](http://www.astropy.org) project.
-My goal is now to transform my passion for open scientific software and open science into a full-time job, rather than fitting it in between all the usual responsibilities of a traditional academic job.
+My goal is now to transform my passion for scientific software and open science into a full-time job, rather than fitting it in between all the usual responsibilities of a traditional academic job.